 After you have applied to Biz Secure and your application has been approved, you will be issued a voucher for the mandatory audit of your premises’ security needs.

 All registered security auditors have been trained to carry out audits specific to Biz Secure.
 Audits are based on the principles of Crime Prevention Through Environmental Design (CPTED) and require that auditors attend to the premises on a number of occasions and at different times.

-Once this independent audit is completed, an audit report on an approved template is provided to the eligible recipient and the Department of Trade, Business and Innovation.
+Once this independent audit is completed, an audit report on an approved template is provided to the eligible recipient and the Department of Industry, Tourism and Trade.
 Security improvement works must be consistent both with the recommendations contained in the audit report and the program’s objective.

 I am a home-based business, am I eligible to apply?

 No, home-based businesses or businesses operating from residential premises cannot apply.